-The mission of the Graduate Student Government (GSG) is to foster a sense of community among graduate students and to represent that community and its interests before DU’s administration.
-As a member of the Executive Board, members of the graduate student community will have the opportunity to collaborate with all of the Graduate Student Associations (GSA) on campus and work to promote change and growth within the University of Denver among our Graduate schools and build collaborative efforts among students and programs.
+The mission of the Graduate Student Government (GSG) is to foster a sense of community among graduate students and to represent that community and its interests before the University of Denver's (DU) administration.
+As a member of the Executive Board, members of the graduate student community will have the opportunity to collaborate with all of the Graduate Student Associations (GSA) on campus and work to promote change and growth within the University of Denver among our graduate schools, and to build collaborative efforts among students and programs.

 Elections for executive board positions take place during the Spring quarter, though interested students are encouraged to email email@example.com throughout the year with questions.

 Applications are due: Monday, May 11th at 12:00 PM

 ALL board members must: